alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 Once you have finished testing with your sandbox account, here are the steps you will need to take to switch over from testing to live.

+Unless stated otherwise, this section applies both to services that have integrated with the GOV.UK Pay API, and to services that use the self service payment link functionality.

 ## Set up GOV.UK Pay account

 ### Request a live account